Aunsiels/Mesh_Bee/doc/documentation.md

 #### Read a Brightness

-The measure the brightness, with use a photoresistor : the higher the brightness the lower the resitance.
-So, to measure it, with do a voltage divider with a resitor of 5k ohms.
+To measure the brightness, we used a photoresistor : the higher the brightness the lower the resitance.
+So, to measure it, we did a voltage divider with a resitor of 5k ohms.

 ![photoresistor](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/photores.png)

-We connect the middle point with ADC3, i.e. D0.
-Here is the code, we read the brightness and send it to the coordinator :
+We connected the middle point with ADC3, i.e. D0.
+Here was the code, we read the brightness and sent it to the coordinator :

 	#include "suli.h"
 	#include "firmware_api_pack.h"